 Participating groups are invited to explore a chosen theme, through which discussion and reflections are shared in relation to the objects and the personal experiences they may connect with.
 Themes range from Magical Healing and Touch, to Loss and The Meaning of Art.

-The interactive online programme includes real time engagement and q & a with the Museum’s Curator of Egypt and Sudan, will showcase high quality digital images of never before seen objects from the collection, and utilize film shorts, as well as share a behind the scenes virtual visit to the Museum’s storerooms.
+The interactive online programme includes real time engagement and Q & A with the Museum’s Curator of Egypt and Sudan, showcases high quality digital images of rarely seen objects from the collection, together with a behind the scenes virtual visit to the Museum’s storerooms.

-The online programme will use Manchester Museum’s collections as a catalyst for providing inspiration, and meaningful support to groups and organisations that have been heavily affected by the coronavirus pandemic, and is open to;
+The online programme uses Manchester Museum’s collections as a catalyst for providing inspiration, and meaningful support to groups and organisations that have been heavily affected by the coronavirus pandemic, and is open to:

 Third sector organisations offering vital support to people at risk of social isolation, with health conditions, or caring responsibilities.

-Schools and home-schoolers seeking inspirational new resources to support ‘catching-up’ on disrupted education, and
+Schools and home-schoolers seeking inspirational new resources to support ‘catching-up’ on disrupted education

 For groups of approx 10-15 participants with organisation’s Support Coordinator

 We are extremely grateful to The Esmée Fairbairn Collections Fund – delivered by the Museums Association, for its generous support in making this project possible.

 Sessions are fully funded and FREE, for further information and/or to make a booking contact Victoria.Grant@manchester.ac.uk